Original air date: June 17, 2006

 - Contrived Clumsiness: The drink-spill variant is used very overtly by Jackie.
 When Elton doesn't take the first hint, she does it again.

 - Deus ex Machina: Defied.
-While the Doctor shows up in time to save Elton, he ultimately does nothing to help and LINDA defeats the creature on their own.
+While the Doctor shows up in time to save Elton, he ultimately does nothing to help (except for dropping a heavy hint about what LINDA should do) and LINDA defeats the creature on their own.

 - Evil Plan: The Abzorbaloff wants to absorb the Doctor in order to gain his vast knowledge and exploits LINDA in order to find him.

 - Eldritch Abomination: The "elemental shade" that killed Elton's mother.